The Meat Smoking

 I'll leave this topic open for someone with real experience.
 The dry

-climate in Tucson makes it difficult to maintain the ideal 70% relative humidity
+climate in Tucson makes it difficult to maintain the ideal 70% relative

 required for dry-curing so I've never even tried.